mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Cage nuts have a clever design in that they clip into the rack.
 That way, you don't have to hold the nut in place while you're screwing the component into your rack.

+TODO: Photo of properly installed cage nut

 But... nobody told me about these clips.
 I thought cage nuts worked like other nuts where you just hold them behind the thing you're screwing into, and then you tighten it by hand.

+TODO: Photo of how I was installing cage nuts

-It was only after installing about eight cage nuts and cursing the terrible design of this thing that has sharp corners that cut into my fingertips that I thought I may be doing something wrong.
+After installing about eight cage nuts, I cursed the stupidity of whoever decided to put sharp corners on a thing that required me to squeeze it between my fingertips.
+And then I realized I might be doing something wrong.

 {{<notice type="info">}}
 **Tip**: If you find yourself exerting a lot of force or feeling physical pain while building computer hardware, you're probably doing something wrong.
 Server equipment is designed so that middle-aged, out-of-shape IT people can build them, so you're not expected to be in peak physical condition.